ool3/PythonScheme/README.md

 https://www.codewars.com/users/Arkadiy08122004
 ## Project on PyQt5
 I create file in my repositoriy for us.
-You can create your file and we are together can create amazing project in `PyQt5!` https://github.com/ool3/Solutions/tree/master/PyQt5
+You can create your file and we are together can create amazing project with `PyQt5!` https://github.com/ool3/Solutions/tree/master/PyQt5